-Classes are held September through April/May on Thursdays at 7:00 pm, and some Breaking Open the Word sessions will be held on Sundays during 11:00 am Mass.
+Classes are held September through April/May on Thursdays at 7:00 pm.
+Additional Breaking Open the Word sessions will be held on some Sundays during the 11:00 am Mass.
 Contact Father Lawrence Adamczyk or Paula Bowers at the Parish office 301-739-0390 for more information.

 CCD (Confraternity of Christian Doctrine)

 The classes for instruction about the Catholic faith for children from the ages of Preschool to 8th grade are known as CCD.